 Real destitution does not exist in modern America unless it is self-imposed, and this was the same before welfare came along.
 Introducing welfare increased poverty because it became ‘vice money.’
-Recipients used it to buy drugs or gamble with or even commit crimes.
+Recipients use it to buy drugs or gamble or even commit crimes.

 Take John Doe.
 In the world before Franklin D. Roosevelt’s range of hand-outs, John would have to find a job or start a business.
 Having found a job and earned a wage, he would value the money he created.
 Being valuable to him, John would be more likely to save the money rather than squander it on alcohol or gambling.

-The same John today is given a raft of ‘benefits’ in different forms, unearned, and thus unvalued.
+Today the same John is given a raft of ‘benefits’ in different forms, unearned and thus unvalued.
 He wastes his dole on drugs and lies around stoned in his government dwelling.
-John might buy a gun and hold up a 7-11, or perhaps use the money to start a drug-pushing business.
+John might buy a gun and hold up a 7-11 or perhaps use the money to start a drug-pushing business.
 Lazy and useless, he never bothers to find honest work.
 Since anyone qualifies for such hand-outs, the number of so-called ‘poor’ increases continuously.

 What bureaucrats call ‘welfare’ is the very reverse.
 Antonyms of the word include ill-being, deficiency, disadvantage, unsoundness, unsuccess, ill-luck, hurt, and harm.
 Government welfare is all of those.
-The minute you sign up for government hand-outs, you become dependent on the State, and less able to cope for yourself.
-In time most recipients of the dole are addicted to it and consider work a torment they could not suffer in a month of Sundays.
+The minute you sign up for government hand-outs, you become dependent on the State and less able to cope for yourself.
+In time, most dole recipients are addicted to it and consider work a torment they could not suffer in a month of Sundays.
 They will invent any excuse to avoid getting a job or earning a dollar.
-Many will make extra cash by selling things on the side, not disclosing the income, or paying tax on it.
+Many will make extra cash by selling things on the side, neither disclosing the income nor paying its tax.

 “Just tell them you’re crazy,” the bum advises.

-Pretty soon, the entire herd of gremlins receives a range of drugs and treatments.
+The entire herd of gremlins soon receives a range of drugs and treatments.
 Marxist ‘social workers’ publish stats revealing an “epidemic of mental illness among the homeless.”